EfficientPhys: Enabling Simple, Fast and Accurate Camera-Based Vitals Measurement: Introduction

 Ideally, a video-based physiological measurement method would be able to run at a high frame rate even on mobile devices, be simple to implement across different platforms, and achieve state-of-the-art performance.
 Addressing the aforementioned challenges would help achieve these properties.
 We propose a truly end-to-end network, EfficientPhys, for which the input is unprocessed video frames without requiring accurate face cropping (see Fig.~\ref{fig:preprocess_comp}).
 Due to recent advancements in visual transformers, we propose both a convolutional and visual transformer architecture and compare and contrast the performance of these two.

 In summary, our key contributions are to: 1) propose two novel one-stop neural architectures, a visual transformer and a convolutional network, which do not require any preprocessing steps, 2) evaluate the proposed methods on three popular benchmark datasets, 3) evaluate on-device latency across both state-of-the-art machine learning-based approaches as well as signal processing-based techniques.
 To the best of our knowledge, this is the first paper that explores the visual transformer in camera-based physiological measurement and its comparison with convolutional networks.
 This is also the first paper exploring a completely end-to-end on-device neural architecture for mobile devices.
-We include our code and a video in the supplementary materials.
-Please see supplementary materials for more results.